Skip to content

 What is a vulnerability?

 A vulnerability is a weakness or error in software, hardware, a network, or a system.
 Vulnerabilities pose a threat to businesses because threat actors often leverage them to launch cyberattacks.
-For example, in 2023, cybercriminals found and exploited a vulnerability (CVE-2023-27350) in the print management software PaperCut.
-As a result, hackers could execute malicious code remotely on vulnerable, unpatched systems.
+In 2025, the National Institute of Standards and Technology (NIST) reported more than 42,000 vulnerabilities in its National Vulnerability Database.

 1. Assess the criticality of each vulnerability in your environment

-I recommend using CVSS scores as a guide versus an end-all, be-all resource.
+That's why I recommend using CVSS scores as a guide versus an end-all, be-all resource.
 Of course, you should analyze vulnerabilities with high CVSS scores before moving on to lower-ranking vulnerabilities.
-It’s far more likely that a critical vulnerability will impact you more than a vulnerability with a lower CVSS score, and it’s better to be safe than sorry.
+But CVSS tells you how bad a vulnerability could be.
+Your environment tells you how bad it actually is.

 2. Tally the number of machines each vulnerability impacts